 For students 18 years or older residency is determined based on their ability to document clearly and convincingly that they meet the criteria established by the statutes and regulations summarized below.
 The residency status of students younger than 18 years is determined by the residence of their custodial parent or the parent who provided the preponderance of the support for 365 days prior to the first day of classes.

 The definition of residence (K.A.R.
 88-3-2 - see below) contains criteria which can be grouped together into three basic categories: 1.
 Continuous physical residence in the state of Kansas for a year prior to the start of classes.
 2. Reliance upon Kansas sources of support and 3.
 Intent to make Kansas your permanent home indefinitely.
 It is possible to change classification status while attending the University, however, you will be required to document that you have met the criteria, as outlined in K.A.R.
 88-3-2 for a year prior to the first day of classes.
 Demonstrating that you have met these criteria while attending school can be difficult.
 Each application is assessed relative to the regulations based on the individual's situation as presented in the application.
 Note - If you have lived in Kansas within the past five (5) years and were a resident for tuition purposes and plan to return to Kansas, please contact the assistant registrar.
-This information is available in the Residency Brochure.
+This information is available on the KBOR website.

 Applications for a change in resident tuition classification may be obtained from the Office of the University Registrar, 121 Strong Hall on the Lawrence campus, 3001 Student Center for the Kansas City Campus, or a printable residency application form is available.
 Completed applications may be submitted to the Office of the University Registrar as early as 75 days prior and as late as 30 calendar days after to the first day of classes for the semester for which the change is being requested.
 All questions on the application must be answered and all supporting documentation must be attached.
 The documentation should be in the form of photocopies, as all information becomes the property of the University of Kansas.
 These are confidential records and are maintained in accordance with the University of Kansas Student Records Policy.